latheesan-k/magento-api-xmlrpc-extended/README.md

 Forked from https://www.npmjs.com/package/magento-api-xmlrpc

-This wrapper lets you talk to Magento v1.0 via XMLRPC.
-This is the most reliable and up to date magento wrapper, with lots of bug fixes.
+This wrapper lets you talk to Magento v1.x via XMLRPC.
+This is the most reliable and up to date magento wrapper, with lots of bug fixes and extended support for Ebizmart SagePay api end-points.

 Original wrapper: bitbucket.org/icecom/magentoapi , developed by https://www.npmjs.com/~icecom and https://www.npmjs.com/~2ps.